-A country is determined to have the most supportive policy environment and is classified in the green category if its policies not only recognize the importance of sexuality education broadly but also include each of the nine elements of CSE.
+category if its policies not only recognize the importance of sexuality education broadly but also include each of the nine elements of CSE.

 A country is considered to have a promising policy environment if it clearly mandates sexuality education in a national policy but either does not outline exactly how sexuality education should be implemented or has guidelines that are not fully aligned with the UNFPA CSE essential components.
-Under these criteria, a country is classified in the yellow category.
+Under these criteria, it is classified in the yellow category.

-While evidence proves that sexuality education equips youth with the necessary skills, knowledge, and values to make positive SRH decisions, including increased contraceptive use, little evidence exists that abstinence-only education is similarly effective.
-The 2016 Lancet Commission on Adolescent Health and Wellbeing recommends against abstinence-only education as a preventive health action and found it ineffective in preventing negative SRH outcomes.
-In fact, some reports suggest that an abstinence-only approach increases the risk for negative SRH outcomes among youth.
-Therefore, a country that supports abstinence-only education is seen as limiting youth's access to and use of contraception and, as a result, is grouped in the red category.
+While evidence proves that sexuality education equips youth with the necessary skills, knowledge, and values to make positive SRH decisions, including increased contraceptive use, little evidence exists that abstinenceonly education is similarly effective.
+The 2016 Lancet Commission on Adolescent Health and Wellbeing recommends against abstinence-only education as a preventive health action and found it was ineffective in preventing negative SRH outcomes.21 In fact, some reports suggest that an abstinence-only approach increases the risk for negative SRH outcomes among youth.22 Therefore, a country that supports abstinenceonly education is seen as limiting youth's access to and use of contraception and, as a result, is grouped in the red category.
 Any country lacking a sexuality education policy is placed in the gray category.